Master of Theological Studies (MTS)

 Electives: 12 credits

-You must maintain a grade point average of 3.0 (B) and 3.3 (B+) in your area of interest
+You must maintain a grade point average of 3.0 (B) overall.

 Milestones for the MTS